<< Yesterday

 1997 The Cubs lose their 13th consecutive game to match the longest losing streak in their 122-year history.
 Reliever Turk Wendell, wearing #13, is tagged with the loss when Chicago drops a 6-3 decision to the Mets at Shea Stadium.

 1997 In the first major league game ever played in Hawaii, the Cardinals edge the Padres, 1-0, at Aloha Stadium in Honolulu.
-The three-game set, known as the Padres Paradise Series, finds the hosts dropping two of three contests to the Redbirds.
+The three-game set, dubbed the Padres Paradise Series, finds the hosts dropping two of three contests to the Redbirds.

 1998 Equaling their largest margin of victory when keeping an opponent scoreless, the Mets rout Cincinnati at Cinergy Field, 14-0.
 Outfielder Bernard Gilkey crosses the plate in the first, third, fifth, seventh, and eighth inning, becoming only one of four players in franchise history to score five runs in one game.

-1998 The Devil Rays, en route to finishing last in the AL East, improve their record to 10-6, beating the Angels at Anaheim, 6-0, becoming the first expansion team to be four games over .500 at any point in their inaugural season.
+1998 En route to finishing last in the AL East, the Devil Rays improve their record to 10-6, beating the Angels at Anaheim 6-0, becoming the first expansion team to be four games over .500 at any point in their inaugural season.
 In contrast, the 1962 Mets posted a 3-13 mark in their first 16 games.

 1999 A sore back puts Oriole third baseman Cal Ripken, Jr. on the disabled list for 22 games.
 The injury marks the first time the Iron Man, who 1995 broke Lou Gehrig's consecutive game record by playing in 2,131 straight games, has been placed on the DL during his 19-year career.